Marysville School District: Governance

+A pair of levies were rejected by voters in 2022, leading to a financial crisis at the school district that required oversight from the Washington State Office of Superintendent of Public Instruction.
+The state office placed the Marysville School District under "binding conditions" in August 2023, making it the largest school district in Washington to require special oversight.
+In June 2024, Washington Superintendent of Public Instruction Chris Reykdal declared Marysville school district financially insolvent, declaring the convention of a Financial Oversight Committee.

 Marysville School District Initiatives

 The district offered computer science education for all elementary students through elementary computer science specialists.
-Marysville has an ambitious technology focus, deploying Chromebooks to all students in grades 6-12, coupled with professional development for teachers in those grades on changing pedagogy.
+As part of a focus on technology, Marysville deployed Chromebooks to all students in grades 6–12, coupled with professional development for teachers in those grades on changing pedagogy.

 2014 school shooting

 On October 24, 2014, at 10:39 a.m.
 PST, Marysville Pilchuck High School, located in Marysville, Washington outside Seattle, became the location of a school shooting.
 A gunman, identified as freshman student Jaylen Fryberg, shot several students before killing himself at the school.
 Four students, one of whom was a cousin of Fryberg's, were killed and a fifth, another of Fryberg's cousins, was seriously injured.